think-mm/enblog/input/posts/2011/11-27-islamic-embryology-overblown-balderdash.md

 (6) <strong>"into bones"</strong>.
 Yeah.
 There is a mingling of fluids in sex, and at birth you have a baby with bones.
 Somewhere in between, bones must have formed.
 You do not get credit for noting the obvious without any specifics.
 Furthermore, turning the phrase "into bones" ('idhaam) into this:

-<blockquote>There are clear parallels between the qur'anic `idhaam stage and the view modern embryology takes i.e. the development of the axial, limb and appendicular skeleton.</blockquote>
+<blockquote>There are clear parallels between the qur'anic 'idhaam stage and the view modern embryology takes i.e. the development of the axial, limb and appendicular skeleton.</blockquote>

 is pure hyperbole and bunkum.
 But then, that's all we get from Tzortzis.